kollinmurphy/math4610/hw2/docs/newtons.md

 **Language:** Python3

-**Description/Purpose**: The function `newtons` approximates the root of a function given the function, its first-order derivative, an initial approximation, the maximum number of iterations, and a tolerance level.
+**Description/Purpose**: The function `newtons` approximates the root of a function given the function, its first-order derivative, an initial approximation, the maximum number of iterations, and a tolerance.

 ## Usage